 Northeastern’s network extends to more than 3,000 partners worldwide.
-Our partners work with us in a variety of ways and, through collaboration, offer students the opportunity to gain hands-on, real-world experience, broaden their skillset, and increase their opportunities for advancement.
+Our partners work with us in a variety of ways and, through collaboration, offer students, adult and professional learners, the opportunity to gain hands-on, real-world experience, broaden their skillset, and increase their opportunities for advancement.
 Learn more about our partners and how you can build your connections.

 The university’s cooperative (“co-op”) education program lets students alternate semesters of academic study with semesters of full-time employment in positions related to their major or career interests.

 Our students have taken advantage of co-op opportunities with a range of employers, including:

 • Bristol-Myers Squibb

 • Charlotte Airport Solar Lighting Project

 • Peak 10